 Shanghai Express – The Film

-Shanghai Express – The Furs
+Shanghai Express – The Fur

 Some of Dietrich's “iconic” shots come from this film, including this one, where, though it's sadly hard to tell, she's wearing the fox collar.

 Another favorite of mine is in the film.
-Anna May Wong is Hui Fei, a friend and fellow courtesan who, as usual, is totally deprived of fur.
-Here Lily wears her silver fox while she talks Miss Wong's character down from a rash course of action.
+Anna May Wong is Hui Fei, a friend and fellow courtesan who, as usual, is deprived of fur.
+Here Lily wears her fox while she talks Miss Wong's character down from a rash course of action.

-It appears in yet another iconic shot.
+It features in another iconic shot.

 This is the scene where we learn the history of Lily and Captain Harvey, and where Dietrich's, I believe the clinical term is “smoldering sexuality,” is not just on display; it's burning through the screen.